ACS Science Coaches–Teacher Tips

 Additional time may be spent integrating the science coach into lesson plans.
 The length of time for this process varies based on the teacher’s preference of the chemist’s role in the classroom.

 Can a teacher mentor another teacher as an ACS Science Coach?

 No, a teacher cannot be an ACS Science Coach for another teacher.
-However, retired high school chemistry teachers and post-secondary educators are encouraged to become science coaches for elementary, middle, or high school teachers.
+However, retired high school chemistry teachers and post-secondary educators are able to apply to be a Science Coach.

 Teachers at all levels of experience can benefit by having a science coach.

-- New teachers find it a wonderful help to have an extra set of hands and someone to answer content questions.
+- New teachers find it beneficial to have extra help and someone to answer content questions.

 How do I have a successful partnership with my science coach?

-As a science coach, the chemist agrees to assist the teacher to enhance students’ science learning experiences.
-To make the most of the chemist’s skills, we strongly recommend communicating with the science coach about expectations and classroom roles of the coach prior to committing to the program.
+Communicate with the science coach about expectations and classroom roles of the chemist prior to committing to the program.

 Not all coaches may be familiar with speaking to children.
-To help them adapt, teachers can give advice about developmentally appropriate content, and ways to positively motivate and speak with students.
+To help them adapt, give advice about developmentally appropriate content, and ways to positively motivate and speak with students.